 - Needing a lot of extra time to organize information or complete thinking tasks because of memory problems.

 If someone is experiencing these warning signs it is a good idea for them to discuss this with their family doctor.
 The family doctor can help rule out other potential causes of the problems, help monitor symptoms over time, and refer on to a specialist if further investigation is indicated.
-In my next positing I will talk about what you can specifically do, in terms of next steps, if you are worried you may have MCI.
+In my next posting, I will talk about what you can specifically do, in terms of the next steps, if you are worried you may have MCI.